 Halloween is a night known for dressing up and trick-or-tricking, and kids often look forward to dressing up in scary costumes, going door to door and collecting all sorts of sugary delights.
-But people – namely parents of young children – often fail to take into account the risk of injuries to children during this particular holiday.
+But people – namely parents of young children – often fail to consider the risk of injuries to children.

 There are three commonly cited reasons that young children make a visit to the hospital on Halloween night.
 The most frequently noted reason for a child injury on Halloween is a pedestrian collision with a motor vehicle.
-Parents or guardians should always accompany young children while trick-or-treating, and oftentimes children are struck by vehicles because they did not have a parent or other adult supervising them.
+Parents or guardians should always accompany young children while trick-or-treating.
+Oftentimes children are struck by vehicles because they did not have a parent or other adult supervising them.

-Halloween is one of the most popular holidays among American children and who can blame them?
+Halloween is one of the most popular holidays among American children.
+Who can blame them?
 As stated above, safety is a huge concern on this very night.
 Adults should plan out the child’s trick-or-treating course prior to Halloween night, as they are likely best-suited to mark the safest route.
 A child’s trick-or-treating route should stay within the confines of known neighborhoods, and parents should not allow children to go into any unknown areas.

-When children venture outside of the community they are familiar with, their risk of being injured by one of these factors increases.
-Children should be dressed in comfortable, well fitting shoes and each child should be equipped with some type of light device that being a flashlight, light up bracelet, necklace or glow stick.
+When children venture outside of the community they are familiar with, their risk of being injured increases.
+Children should be dressed in comfortable, well-fitting shoes and each child should be equipped with some type of light device (flashlight, light up bracelet, necklace or glow stick).
 A child who has one of these light up devices helps increase their visibility as the evening will progressively get darker.

 Costumes should be made of fire-retardant material and their costumes should not drag on the ground.
 Most commercial costumes are made of flame-retardant material, but parents would be best-suited to ensure this is the case.
 Also, adults should ask fabric shop for flame-retardant material if they plan on making a costume for their child.

-Sadly, our office sees many instances where a child has been injured on Halloween night, and many of them are from pedestrian accident cases that could have been prevented.
+Sadly, Davis Law Group, P.S., sees many instances where a child has been injured on Halloween night, and many of them are from pedestrian accident cases that could have been prevented.
 To discuss the circumstances of a child pedestrian accident with a qualified law firm, contact Davis Law Group at 206-727-4000 today or contact us online here.